Level 42

 Level 42: Standing In The Light (Polydor)

-Review by David Quantick, NME, September 1983
+Review by David Quantick, New Musical Express, 3 September 1983

 BRITFUNK...
 THERE'S a lot of it about.
 From the half-Bakered whine of 'AEIOU' to the anonymous disaster that is David Grant, these isles are responsible ...

-Profile and Interview by Chris Salewicz, Face, The, November 1983
+Profile and Interview by Chris Salewicz, The Face, November 1983

 IN THE HITCHHIKERS Guide To The Galaxy the number 42 is revealed as the clue to The I Meaning Of Life.
 This is the origin ...

-Interview by Mark Sinker, NME, March 1987
+Interview by Mark Sinker, New Musical Express, 7 March 1987

 "I pre-empted the Doctor Martens thing, you know." ...